cmdlucas/feedpoll/README.md

 `spring-boot:run`

-Periodic polling would start automatically.
+Periodic polling (every 90sec) would start automatically.
 You will now be able to view the last stored news in your browser on [https://localhost:8080/news](https://localhost:8080/news)

 #### Docker